-A variety of methods exist to try and determine how to contact homeowners.
-These include:
+A variety of methods exist to try and determine how to contact homeowners, including the following:

-- Accessing CRD tax records or building inspection / development permits. - Determining if the individual is registered to use the Everbridge system. - Determine if the BC Assessment system contact information. - Determine if the person can be found through social media and Canada 411. - If all else fails, consider contacting neighbours, local area directors and others to find contact information.
+- Access CRD tax records or building inspection / development permits. - Determine if the individual is registered to use the Everbridge system. - Determine if the BC Assessment system has their contact information. - Determine if the person can be found through social media and / or Canada 411. - If all else fails, consider contacting neighbours, local area directors and others to find contact information.

 Once contact information has been determined, a process for damage notification must commence.
-This process would benefit from planning, scripting how the information would be presented, and specialized training for a few CRD staff.
+This process would benefit from scripting how the information would be presented and offering specialized training to a few CRD staff.

-Several platforms have been developed for the electronic data collection by smart devices and visible to activated EOCs and engaged stakeholders.
+Several platforms have been developed for electronic data collection by smart devices; these are visible to activated EOCs and engaged stakeholders.
 Systems and devices can be used to collect damage information, evacuation notification status and other functionality.
 This capability is based on ESRI ArcGIS Collector and has been integrated into the EMBC common operating picture.
 Similar functionality exists within the Lightship software and GIS platform, which also includes incident reporting, resource requests and other emergency management processes.